top of page

 The Team.

 We are a team of researchers, clinicians and people with lived experience from City University London.
-We are collaborating with researchers at the universities of Sussex, Kings College, Stirling, Oxford, York, Hull, the NCT and Maternal Mental Health Change Agents.
+We have collaborated with researchers at the universities of Sussex, Kings College, Stirling, Oxford, York, Hull, the NCT and Maternal Mental Health Change Agents.
+We are now collaborating with health professionals and researchers from Homerton University Hospital NHS Foundation trust, East London NHS Foundation trust and NIHR ARC North Thames.
 Members of the core project team and research group are given below.

 Susan Ayers.jpg